Financial Modeling Prep MCP server

 Stats

-The Financial Modeling Prep MCP server provides a Model Context Protocol implementation for accessing and analyzing financial data, stock information, company fundamentals, and market insights from Financial Modeling Prep's API.
-It enables AI assistants to retrieve comprehensive financial data through a standardized interface.
+The Financial Modeling Prep MCP server enables AI assistants to access and analyze financial data, including stock information, company fundamentals, and market insights through a standardized Model Context Protocol implementation.

 Installation